 How To Craft A Moscow Mule

-The first step in our Moscow Mule recipe is to measure the vodka.
-We like to use a Japanese jigger to secure accurate measurements and avoid potential spillage.
+The first step in this Moscow Mule recipe is to measure the vodka.
+We use a Japanese jigger to secure accurate measurements and avoid potential spillage.

 Buy a Japanese jigger from Amazon if you need a jigger or want an inexpensive upgrade.